Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Anyone and their momma who has lived in Fort Lauderdale knows about the Original Fat Cats.
 This is an old-school dive bar that will keep you entertained until the wee hours of the morning.

 Expect rocking live music from talented local artists, pool tables, and a selection of over 80 beers to choose from.
-It will make one memorable experience for your trip to Fort Lauderdale.
+It will make a memorable experience for your trip to Fort Lauderdale.

 Blue Martini sign in Fort Lauderdale.